 CenterPoint Energy, Inc. has established and documented a Risk Control Policy, which is designed to ensure that the use of financial instruments is a carefully controlled operation monitored at the highest level of authority within the CenterPoint Energy organization.
-A copy of the Risk Control Policy was included in the G-008/M-08-777 docket.
-This document is strictly confidential.
-In order to avoid the necessity to make this filing Trade Secret, CNP did not attach the policy document to this filing, but will make it available upon request in a Non-Public document.
+The Risk Control Policy is strictly confidential.
+In order to avoid the necessity to make this filing Trade Secret, CNP did not attach the policy document to this filing but will make it available upon request in a Non-Public document.

-Consistent with what was in filed in the Company's 2012 request and in accordance with the Risk Control Policy, only authorized personnel may execute transactions on behalf of a CenterPoint Energy company.
+Only authorized personnel may execute transactions on behalf of a CenterPoint Energy company.
 In practice, this means that when CenterPoint Energy Minnesota Gas seeks to use the financial instruments discussed in this filing, it will initiate any call and will have a designated CenterPoint Energy employee who has been authorized by the CNP Board of Directors to undertake financial transactions of this type, on the call as well.
 That CNP employee will authenticate the authority of the employee to initiate the transaction with the financial institution.
 CenterPoint Energy Minnesota Gas will be billed the costs associated with these transactions, but there will be no additional charges from our affiliated trading desk.
 Thus, no Affiliate Interest filing is required.
-The Company wants the Commission to be fully aware of this practice.
+The Company wants the Commission to be fully aware of this practice which is unchanged from the earlier variance.